Apply for Membership

 Common Errors and Reasons for Delays in the Application Process

 - Failure to sign or submit all of the required forms within seven days

 - Inaccurate contact information for educational institutions, peers, hospitals or other work locations and your contact information.
-Our office does not maintain a current database of United States or foreign healthcare organizations and providers; therefore, complete and accurate information is required for expedient completion of your application.
+Complete and accurate information is required for expedient completion of your application.

 - Failure to document reasons for gaps in training or work history.

-- Failure to report all training, including residencies and fellowships, that was not completed.
+- Failure to report all training, including residencies and fellowships that may not have been completed.